WIP

 I have also developed a multi-modal conversion model for grayscale images, normal maps, digital height maps, and albedo maps into each other.
 This work has demonstrated the potential for discovering valuable correlations between these diverse data types (To be presented at LPSC in March).

-(For further projects, you can go to the Papers / Project page).
+(For further projects, see the Papers / Projects page.)

 Recent Paper / Project

-The last paper or project I worked on and submitted.
+The latest paper I worked on and submitted.

 The Moon's Many Faces: A Single Unified Transformer for Multimodal Lunar Reconstruction